tanveer-sayyed/simple_scheduler/README.md

 # simple_scheduler
 - Does not miss future events.
-- Uses multiprocessing to schedule jobs.
+- Uses light weight multiprocessing to schedule jobs.
 - This package uses a 24-hour clock, only.
 - Simultaneously schedule any number of jobs.
 - Recurring jobs to be precisely sheduled.